Local Prevention Grants Program 2020

 Fairfield local government area (LGA) is one of the most diverse communities in NSW, with 54% of its population born overseas.
 It also has one of NSW’s highest rates of gambling.

 Fairfield City Council wanted to build the capacity of local organisations and community workers through establishing a Responsible Gambling Community of Practice focused on education, innovation, and collaboration.
 The project aims to educate, facilitate, promote, train, and build the capacity of local community organisations, community workers, and practitioners to deliver best-practice prevention and gambling harm reduction programs in the Fairfield LGA.
 After the project has finished there will be culturally and locally appropriate training and community awareness resources that will continue to be used to promote gambling harm awareness in the local area.
+You can learn more about this project by visiting their website.

 Grant amount: $191,000